kavindujayarathne/kavindujayarathne.com/src/pages/about.md

 user’s device to load the web server in the browser.

-I kept going with the flow and ended up learning all the fundamental networking concepts from how devices communicate on a network, to how data flows through each layer of the TCP/IP and OSI models.
+I kept going with the flow and ended up learning all the fundamental networking concepts from how devices communicate on a network, to how data flows through each layer of the OSI model.
 I started understanding things like IP addressing, DHCP servers, MAC addresses, ARP, routing, switching, ports, port forwarding, VPN, Proxy, Proxychains, protocols, and how everything fits together across all the network layers from the physical layer up to the application layer.

-After that, I created a cybersecurity lab inside virtual machines and started simulating some real world networking scenarios with user machines, a software based router like pfSense, a Ubuntu server, some Active Directory setups, and stuff like that.
+After that, I created a cybersecurity lab using a hypervisor, where I set up multiple virtual machines to simulate real world networking scenarios, including user machines, a software-based router like pfSense, a Ubuntu server, some Active Directory setups, and things like that.

 Networking is the best way to understand how everything is connected throughout the internet, and how the internet actually works.